gehtsoft-usa/BallisticCalculator1/README.md

 Please refer to [online version of the documentation](http://docs.gehtsoftusa.com/BallisticCalculator1/)

+You can get the latest official release from [nuget.org](https://www.nuget.org/packages/BallisticCalculator)

-If you want to use the latest official version of the package, use [Gehtsoft public nuget channel](https://www.myget.org/F/gehtsoft-public/api/v3/index.json) or download package directly from releases here.
+If you want to use the latest development version of the package, use [Gehtsoft public nuget channel](https://www.myget.org/F/gehtsoft-public/api/v3/index.json)

 The library is also available in
 * Go: https://github.com/gehtsoft-usa/go_ballisticcalc